-If you are looking for a San Diego dentist offering high tech options for your dental treatments, please call today for an appointment at Strober Dental.
+If you are looking for a San Diego dentist offering high tech options for your dental treatments, such as laser dentistry, please call today for an appointment at Strober Dental.

 Benefits of the Solea Laser